dotmesh-io/docs/hugo/content/references/api.md

 branch (or a specific branch, if requested) is mounted.

-The default Subdot is called `__default__`; use that for the `Subvolume` parameter unless the user specifies otherwise.
-Sending the empty string as `Subvolume` will cause the root of the `Dot` to be mounted, which is conventionally what should happen if the user specifies `__root__` as the Subdot name.
+The default Subdot is called `__default__`; use that for the `Subdot` parameter unless the user specifies otherwise.
+Sending the empty string as `Subdot` will cause the root of the Dot to be mounted, which is conventionally what should happen if the user specifies `__root__` as the Subdot name.

-Normally, this API method will return a host path to the currently selected filesystem of the Dot, as selected by the [`SwitchContainers` method](#dotmeshrpc-switchcontainers); if that method has never been invoked, then this will be the master filesystem.
-However, any filesystem may be selected by specifying a `Name` of the form `NAME@CLONE`, eg `test@testing_v1`; the clone name `master` may be used to request the master filesystem of the Dot.
+Normally, this API method will return a host path to the currently selected branch of the Dot, as selected by the [`SwitchContainers` method](#dotmeshrpc-switchcontainers); if that method has never been invoked, then this will be the master branch.
+However, any branch may be selected by specifying a `Name` of the form `NAME@BRANCH`, eg `test@testing_v1`; the branch name `master` may be used to request the master branch of the Dot.

 ##### Request.